grpc/proposal/L56-objc-bazel-support.md

 ### Test Target - `grpc_objc_client_internal_testing`

 Source files in `internal_testing` are meant to be used for logging patch data of each gRPC call, in order to provide some metrics in the test environment.
-In addition to that, there are a few lines in the source code that is disabled in the production environment - `GRPCOpBatchLog` and its refereneces.
+In addition to that, there are a few lines in the source code that is disabled in the production environment - `GRPCOpBatchLog` and its references.
 These lines are enabled only during testing as well.

 With Cocoapods, it is allowed to "inject" preprocessor definitions to any targets by modifying `post_install` in a Podfile.
 In contrast, due to the nature of Bazel, preprocessor definitions can only be passed down the dependency chain.
 There is no way to define preprocessors (unless from the command line for the whole project) for the targets that the current target depends on.
 Therefore, we created a target - `grpc_objc_client_internal_testing` that recompiled the entire library again with `GRPC_TEST_OBJC=1`.